xxx5585/game-mode-changer-sas4/README.md

 "SAS: Zombie Assault 4": https://store.steampowered.com/app/678800/SAS_Zombie_Assault_4/

+## Videos
+* Event private match tool: https://youtu.be/rKqhi1AIuNU

 ## Features of event private matches
 * You can play any events anytime
 * You can match with your friends easily
 * You can choose any maps
+* The event points you get is not recorded
 * Even your level 1 character can play event private matches
-* The event points you get is not recorded

 ## Installation
 Here's how to install this tool: